willfurnass/sheffield_hpc/software/apps/octave.rst

        module load apps/gcc/5.2/octave/4.0

-This adds Octave to your PATH and also loads all of the supporting libraries and compielrs required by the system.
+This adds Octave to your PATH and also loads all of the supporting libraries and compilers required by the system.

 Start Octave by executing the command ::